midfingr/arch_livecd/README.md

 # arch_livecd
-Example code for a custom Arch Linux ISO
+Example code for a custom Arch Linux ISO.
-Adpoted code from the PacBang-ISO git repo
+Code apdopted from the PacBang-ISO git repo

 Please make sure the following are included for the installer: